WebberZone/contextual-related-posts/readme.txt

 	* Stop updating the thumb settings if the existing value isn't found.
 Caused incorrect changes in certain installations
 	* Force link text to white when using Rounded Thumb style

+* Deprecated:
+	* Removed wick for exclude categories auto-suggest.
+Plugin now uses jQuery Suggest that is included in WordPress.
+When you re-save plugin options, the field will convert the slugs to the category name

 = 2.2.3 =

 * Enhancements: